JeffWeinell/lab-protocols/Sanger.md

 Protocol is for 96 PCR samples sequenced in forward and reverse directions.

-### Materials
+### Plating Materials and Reagents
   - Three 96-well semi-skirted plates.
   - Strip-caps for plates
-  - Four pieces of carboard or similarly rigid material about the size of the plates
-  - Aluminum foil
+  - DNAase-free, RNAse-free water
   - PCR product: 20µL (or diluted to reach this amount)
   - Forward primer (5µM): 20µL/sample
   - Reverse primer (5µM): 20µL/sample

+### Materials for shipping
+  - Aluminum foil
+  - Scrap coardboard as plate dividers
+  - Cold gel pack
+  - Styrofoam box for shipping
+  - Cardboard box for shipping
+  - Packing materials/cusioning
+  - Packing tape

 ### Procedure
 Note: if different forward or reverse primers are to be used for different samples, primer well positions must correspond with sample well positions.
 1. Add 20µL PCR product to each well of one of the plates.